Finnoscarmorgan/Mapping_Workshop/_sources/intro.md

 In this workshop we will do a **few** things:
 1. Introduce you to colonial statistical datasets
 2. Introduce you to (re)constructing historical datasets
-3. Use Kepler.GL to map our datasets
+3. Use Kepler.gl to map our datasets

+At the end of this workshop we should be able to:
+1. Understand the value of interactive web maps as a form of geospatial analysis.
+2. Understand the advantages of open-source software for future-proofing our research.
+3. Be able to critically evaluate the difficulties and limitations working with historical data.

 ### Why Kepler.gl?